alaamadii/alaamadii/README.md

 ## Hi there 👋

 <!--
-**alaamadii/alaamadii** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+-ةغ
+ة
+-👩‍💻 Software Engineering Student at firat university
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning full stack development
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about what ever you wonder about
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
+- 📫 you can find my email and linkedIn profile on my page
-- ⚡ Fun fact: ...
+- ⚡ Fun fact:I reply to messages really fast! 😉
+-👩‍💻 Software Engineering Student
+-🌐 Interested in Web Development
+-🤖 Passionate about Artificial Intelligence
+-🔗 Exploring the integration between both

+## 🛠️ Languages & Tools
+- 🐍 Python
+- ⚛️ HTML
+- 🎨 CSS
+- ☕ Java
+- 📜 JavaScript
+- ⚛️ React
+- 🐘 PHP

+-ةغ نلى
 -->